10 Things You Should Never Flush Down The Toilet

-What if these items have been flushed?
+What if these items have been flushed down the toilet?

 In the event that a blockage occurs, it might not be immediately clear to property owners that there is a problem.
 Furthermore, if there is an issue, and it is apparent, it could still be difficult to pinpoint the exact cause or location.

 Using a CCTV drain survey is one way to find the source of any drainage problems: using either a crawler or extendable rod-mounted camera, drainage professionals inspect the inside of your drains, further than would ever be possible without such technology.
-This is by far the most efficient way of locating drainage issues, so if you so happen to have attempted flushing the above items then it’d be wise to consider a CCTV drain survey to verify the health of your drains.
+This is by far the most efficient way of locating drainage issues, so if you happen to have attempted flushing the above items then it’d be wise to consider a CCTV drain survey to verify the health of your drains.

 Express Drainage Surveys are the leading providers of CCTV drainage surveys for customers throughout London.
 Using state-of-the-art inspection equipment and dedicated staff, we offer unrivalled service that ensures drainage issues are identified and resolved efficiently and safely.
 For more information, get in contact with us today.